WildlifeSouth.com Contact Us

 These type of boots come with varying degrees of thermal insulation.
 I use a version with very light insulation and just double up on socks when I need to.

 These boots are also great in overgrown fields with morning dew, such as Cades Cove or Cataloochee in the Smoky Mountains National Park.
-Previously my lower pants would be soaked, with these I am dry as a bone.
+Without these boots my lower pants would be soaked, with these I am dry as a bone.

 Back to Top | Home | More Camping